Translation via Annotation: A Computational Study of Translating Classical Chinese into Japanese: Dataset Construction

 \subsection{Dataset Statistics and Validation}

 We collected 9,292 sentences (95,066 characters) of classical Chinese to form the dataset.
-The dataset covers genres including history, philosophy, military and poem from different time periods.
-Among collected sentences, 6,099 sentences have no more than 10 characters.
-2,667 sentences have length between 10 and 20 characters.
-388 sentences have length between 20 and 30 characters.
-138 sentences have more than 30 characters.
-Our dataset has a better genre and length distribution, which makes it valuable in the research of \textit{Kundoku} system.
+The dataset covers genres including history, philosophy, military strategy and poetry, across different time periods.
+Regarding sentence length distribution, 6,099 sentences contain fewer than 10 characters; 2,667 range between 10 and 20; 388 range between 20 and 30; and 138 exceed 30 characters.
+Our dataset exhibits a better genre coverage and a balanced length distribution, making it highly valuable for the research on the \textit{Kundoku} system.

-During the generation of \textbf{Kaeriten} marks, we built and ran the PDA to check the quality of annotation.
-Almost all marks generated are accepted by the PDA, except for a few sentences, which have mistakes in their Japanese translations.
+During the generation of \textbf{Kaeriten} marks, we deployed the PDA to check the quality of annotation.
+Almost all marks generated are accepted by the PDA, except for a few sentences, which contain errors in the original Japanese translations.
 We manually corrected these sentences and reannotated them.
-The acceptance of generated \textbf{Kaeriten} marks demonstrates the validity of our mark generation method.
-This result also shows the wisdom of ancient people and the close relationship of Chinese and Japanese syntax.
+The high acceptance rate demonstrates the validity of our \textbf{Kaeriten} marks generation method.
+This result also underscores the nature of the historical annotation system and the syntactic alignment between classical Chinese and Japanese.

+For generated \textbf{Okurigana} and \textbf{particle} marks, we also manually checked their quality and corrected mistakes.
+In our dataset, there are 42,473 characters with \textbf{Okurigana} or \textbf{particle} marks.
+Among them, we corrected 11,834 characters.
+The acceptance rate of LLM's annotation is 72.14\%.
+For \textbf{Okurigana} and \textbf{particle} generation, LLM-based approach is feasible, but still needs human intervention.